NEXUSBEING-ux/Smart-Notes-Summarizer/README.md

 ├── requirements.txt
 └── sample_notes.pdf

-🧠How It Works
+🧠How It Works:
 User uploads a PDF file
 Text is extracted using pypdf
 Text is processed and summarized using facebook/bart-large-cnn A short, exam-focused summary is generated

-🎯 Use Cases
+🎯 Use Cases:
 Exam revision
 Quick note summarization
 Academic projects